rikschennink/conditioner/README.md

 ## Polyfilling

-To use Conditioner on older browsers you will have to polyfill some APIs (click ASPI's for compatibility tables).
+To use Conditioner on older browsers you will have to polyfill some APIs (click APIs for compatibility tables).

 Edge <= 14